Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

 After we obtain the new instance $(X', \mathcal{C}')$, we evaluate the cost for every subproblem $(R, A, f, \Pi)$.
 Because of the modification of the instance, we know for sure the subset of colors $\mathcal{C}_{R'}$ for each cell $R'$.
 To evaluate the subproblem, recall that we start with enumerating a partition of $\cell(R)$ that is compatible with the subproblem, which can be tested efficiently using $\mathcal{C}_{R'}$'s.
-Suppose now $\{ P_i := R_i \cup A_i \}_{i=1}^{t}$ is a partition of $\cell(R) \cup A$ that we enumerated (recalling that $A$ is the set of active portals, which needs to be connected to cells in a way that is compatible to the constraint $f$).
+Suppose now $\{ P_i := R_i \cup A_i \}_{i=1}^{t}$ is a partition of $\cell(R) \cup A$ that we enumerated, where $R_i$ represents the input points in the subset of cells corresponding to the $i$-th part of the partition (recall that $A$ is the set of active portals, which needs to be connected to cells in a way that is compatible to the constraint $f$).
 Then, as in the offline algorithm, we evaluate $\MST(P_i)$ of each part $P_i$, and compute the sum of them, i.e. $\sum_{i=1}^{t}{\MST(P_i)}$, however, we need to show how to do this in the streaming setting.

 Frahling et al.~\cite{FIS08} designed an algorithm that reports a $(1+\epsilon)$-approximation for the value of the MST of a point set presented in a dynamic stream, using space $O(\epsilon^{-1}\log{\Delta})^{O(1)}$.
 Furthermore, as noted in Section~\ref{sec:intro}, their algorithm maintains a linear sketch.
 Now, a natural idea is to apply this MST sketch, that is, create an MST sketch for each color, which only takes $k \cdot O(\epsilon^{-1}\log{\Delta})^{O(1)}$ space.
-Then, for each $P_i = R_i \cup A_i$, we compute the set of intersecting colors, and we create a new MST sketch $\mathcal{K}$ by first adding up the MST sketches of these colors (recalling that they are linear sketches), and then adding the active portals connected to $P_i$ to the sketch.
+Then, for each $P_i = R_i \cup A_i$, we compute the set of intersecting colors, and we create a new MST sketch $\mathcal{K}$ by first adding up the MST sketches of these colors (recalling that they are linear sketches), and then adding the active portals $A_i$ connected to $P_i$ to the sketch.
 We wish to query the sketch $\mathcal{K}$ for the cost of $\MST(P_i)$.

 However, this idea cannot directly work, since the algorithm by \cite{FIS08} only gives the MST value for \emph{all} points represented by $\mathcal{K}$, instead of the MST value for a subset $P_i$.
-Therefore, we will modify the MST sketch to answer the value of the MST on a subset of points of interest.
+Therefore, we modify the MST sketch to answer the MST cost of a subset of points of interest.